huishun98/ebuy-data-prediction/README.md

 ### Code files
 1. purchase_prophecy.py - predicts future purchases
+2. Graph comparison for test and actual.ipynb - plots comparing predicted and actual purchase amounts of raw material, to visualise accuracy of model
-2. Dataset cleaning and generation.ipynb - consolidates sale data to obtain required amount of each raw material
+3. Dataset cleaning and generation.ipynb - consolidates sale data to obtain required amount of each raw material
-3. sales_prophecy.py - predicts future sales/required amount of each raw material, based on cleaned data from Dataset cleaning and generation.ipynb
+4. sales_prophecy.py - predicts future sales/required amount of each raw material, based on cleaned data from Dataset cleaning and generation.ipynb
-4. Plots.ipynb - plot for purchase and sale of each raw material over time
+5. Plots.ipynb - plot for purchase and sale of each raw material over time

 Note: before running .py files, remember to download dependencies listed in requirements.txt by running `pip install -r requirements.txt`